Lucia's Blog: 2021

 • A Good Fighter is Well Managed:

 Jesus, our Lord and Savior, is our perfect manager.
-But for Jesus to be our perfect manager, we must yield ourselves to Him completely.
-We must surrender ourselves to Christ as slaves!
+But for Jesus to be our perfect manager, we must yield ourselves to Him completely—we must surrender ourselves to Christ as slaves!
 How do we do this?
 Consider the following Scriptures that tell us how to present ourselves to Christ.

 "Do you not know that to whom you present yourselves slaves to obey, you are that one's slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?"
 (Rom.
 6:16).